Closed three-dimensional Alexandrov spaces with isometric circle actions: Equivariant Alexandrov geometry

 Let $G$ act isometrically on two Alexandrov spaces $X$ and $Y$.
 We will say that a mapping $\varphi: X\rightarrow Y$ is \textit{weakly equivariant} if for every $x\in X$ and $g\in G$ there exists an automorphism $f$ of $G$ such that $\varphi(gx)= f(g)\varphi(x)$.
 We will say that two actions on $X$ are \textit{equivalent} if there exists a weakly equivariant homeomorphism $\varphi:X\rightarrow X$.

-Suitable versions of Kleiner's isotropy Lemma (cf.~\cite{GG}), the principal orbit Theorem (cf.~\cite{GG}) and the Slice Theorem (cf. \cite{HS}) hold for isometric actions in Alexandrov spaces.
-As a consequence of the Slice Theorem, a slice at $x$ is equivariantly homeomorphic to the cone over $S^{\bot}_x$.
-It follows that $\Sigma_{x*}X^*$, the space of directions at $x^*$ in $X^*$, is isometric to $S^{\bot}_x/G_x$.

 Let $(\Susp(\Real P^2),d_0)$ denote the spherical suspension of the unit round $\Real P^2$.
-We will now give an example of an effective isometric action of the circle on this Alexandrov space, which will play a central role in our examination of $S^1$ actions on closed three-dimensional Alexandrov spaces.
-We will show in Section \ref{S:TOP_EQU_CLASS_DISK} that this is essentially the only circle action that can occur in $\Susp(\Real P^2)$ equipped with an Alexandrov metric with a lower curvature bound.
+We will now give an example of an effective, isometric circle action on $\Susp(\Real P^2)$.
+It will play a central role in our examination of $S^1$-actions on closed, connected Alexandrov $3$-spaces.
+We will show in Section \ref{S:TOP_EQU_CLASS_DISK} that this is the only circle action that can occur on $(\Susp(\Real P^2),d_0)$ up to equivalence.